Peter Lo Su Yin: Biography

 At the same time, Lo was busy preparing for a political career in the post-independence era and so set about forming a political party with Khoo Siak Chiew called The United Party.
 This party later merged with the Democratic Party to become the Borneo Utara National Party (BUNAP) which subsequently changed its name to Sabah National Party (SANAP) when the Crown Colony of North Borneo was renamed Sabah in 1963.
 In 1965 SANAP merged with The Sabah Chinese Association (SCA) and the new party became the SCA.
 Lo was President of the SCA when he became Chief Minister.

 Lo served as a Member of Parliament for the new Malaysia from 1963 to 1978.
 In 1964 he was appointed Minister without portfolio to serve in the Federal Cabinet under the then Prime Minister, Tunku Abdul Rahman, the first Sabahan to hold this privilege.
 Then in late 1964, following a collapse in the Sabah coalition government due to tension between the 2 leading parties UPKO (United Pasok Momogon Kadazan Organisation) and USNO (United Sabah National Organisation), Lo was appointed Chief Minister of Sabah when the incumbent Chief Minister, Donald Stephens resigned.

-Lo took up this position on 1 January 1965, becoming only the second Chief Minister of Sabah, and the first Chinese to hold this post.
+Lo took up this position on 1 January 1965, becoming the first Chinese Chief Minister of Sabah and to hold this post.
 He was in charge during arguably one of the most difficult and turbulent times in Malaysia's history, having to ensure harmony in a new multi-racial nation, whilst also juggling often conflicting demands between the Federal, British and Sabah governments.
 It was also during Lo's tenure, only months into his position as Chief Minister, that saw the withdrawal of Singapore from Malaysia to become an independent nation in 1965, a landmark event in both Malaysia and Singapore’s history.
 Lo lost his seat in the State elections in 1967 and was replaced as Chief Minister by Mustapha Harun.
 He continued to serve as a Member of Parliament until 1978 after which he returned to focus on his legal career.

 Lo died on 1 January 2020 in KPJ Sabah Specialist Hospital, Kota Kinabalu, Sabah, Malaysia at the age of 96.
 He was married to Rosie Dorothy Funk (deceased 2002) and left behind 4 children- Jenny, Cynthia, Bonaventure, Jacqueline - and son-in-law, Michael.
-His eldest daughter became BBC editor cum producer in London, the second daughter became a senior officer with a bank in Sabah, the youngest daughter became a chartered accountant in London while his son became a lawyer in Singapore.
+His eldest daughter became BBC editor-cum-producer in London, the second daughter became a senior officer with a bank in Sabah, the youngest daughter became a chartered accountant in London while his son became a lawyer in Singapore.